mudler/LocalAGI/README.md

 From the [LocalAI](https://localai.io) author, μAGI.
 100% Local AI assistant.

+AutoGPT, babyAGI, ... and now μAGI!

-LocalAGI is AutoGPT that you can run locally.
+LocalAGI is a microAGI that you can run locally.

 The goal is:
 - Keep it simple, hackable and easy to understand